 At a minimum, when considering the acquisition and use of products with technology that may generate ozone, verify that the equipment meets UL 867 standard certification (Standard for Electrostatic Air Cleaners) for production of acceptable levels of ozone, or preferably UL 2998 standard certification (Environmental Claim Validation Procedure (ECVP) for Zero Ozone Emissions from Air Cleaners) which is intended to validate that no ozone is produced.American Society of Heating, Refrigerating and Air-Conditioning Engineers

 As ASHRAE suggests, look for purifiers that meet UL 867 or UL 2998 which ensures minimal to no ozone emissions.
+Dust Free® announced that all of their duct-mounted air purification products are now UL 2998 listed and publicly display all of their test results published here.

 The Verdict on Bipolar Ionization